About this artwork

 - 153.7 × 67.3 × 36.5 cm (60 1/2 × 26 1/2 × 14 3/8 in.)

-- Restricted gift of the Antiquarian Society through the Mrs. Edgar J. Uihlein Fund
+- Purchased with funds provided by the Antiquarian Society through the Mrs. Edgar J. Uihlein Fund